erirad/registration-app/README.md

 composer dumpautoload -o
 ```
 ## Operating instructions
-Lightboard page – the waiting list is displayed.
+Lightboard page â€“ the waiting list is displayed.
-Administration page – form to create a new client.
+Administration page â€“ form to create a new client.
-Specialist page – client administration page where the specialist confirms the completion of the client visit.
+Specialist page â€“ client administration page where the specialist confirms the completion of the client visit.
-Visitor page – page for a customer to adjust or cancel a visit.
+Visitor page â€“ page for a customer to adjust or cancel a visit.
-Statistic page – customer service statistics, which can be filtered by specialist.
+Statistic page â€“ customer service statistics, which can be filtered by specialist.